NBISweden/grave/README.md

 `grave` is a Nextflow workflow for mapping and genotyping ancient or modern samples against a pangenome graph.
 The steps are shown [here](#pipeline-overview).

-As input it takes a pangenome graph in `.gbz` format and paired-end FASTQ data (from samples listed in a `.csv` samplesheet).
+As input it takes a pangenome graph in `.gbz` format and either paired-end or merged FASTQ data (from samples listed in a `.csv` samplesheet).

 It is recommended to construct the graph with [Minigraph-Cactus](https://github.com/ComparativeGenomicsToolkit/cactus/blob/master/doc/pangenome.md).
 Before doing so, read this [section](#input-fasta-naming).